UBC-FRESH/dbhdistfit/docs/howto/hps_dataset.md

 ```

 Run with `--no-dry-run` (and a working DataLad installation) to automatically install the dataset into
 the specified output directory.
-If DataLad is not present, install it with `pip install "datalad[full]"`.
+If DataLad is not present:

+- From a source checkout, use `pip install -e ".[data]"` to pull in the optional extra.
+- From PyPI, use `pip install --upgrade "dbhdistfit[data]"` (which installs `datalad[full]`).

 ### Sample bundle